StephenAlcantara/navbar-mobile-responsive/README.md

 # navbar-mobile-responsive
-A practice snippet for creating a simple responsive dropdown navbar
+A practice snippet for creating a responsive dropdown navbar